edermanoel94/rest-go/README.md

         // do stuff with error
     }

-    // Save/Update Whatever ur want to do with body
+    // Save/Update Whatever ur want to do
 }
 ```